synergy2411/ng-oct25/references/training_ref.md

 - Organism: combo of molecules. eg. Navigation Bar
 - Template: combo of organism. eg. Form
 - Page: a complete page

+## Installing Bootstrap

+- npm install bootstrap
+- update style property under build option in angular.json

+> "./node_modules/bootstrap/dist/css/bootstrap.min.css"

+- Restart Angular Dev Server

+## ViewEncapsulation

+- Emulated (default): Both Global and Local CSS will be applied but priority given to local CSS rules
+- ShadowDOM : full encapsulation; Global CSS will not affect local template, only Local CSS rules will be applied
+- None: No encapsulation; local CSS will affect other components template as well.
+Global CSS will be applied

+### View Encapsulation Scenerio

+- Comp A : ShadowDOM
+- Comp B : None